tclendo/caut-simulator/README.md

 	hp this is a random number in the range [1, 100] upon initialization.
 This number is used to determine how long a cell will burn for once it has caught on fire.
 Once this number reaches <= 0 the cell should not catch on fire again.

+	Changing initial HP range for a cell is done by altering the #define HP at the top of the grid.cpp file

+	Changing the HP loss rate for a cell is done by altering the #define HP_LOSS at the top of the grid.cpp file